CATARACT SURGERY

 SURGERY DAY

-After I was dilated I was taken to a room for the FLAC procedure.
+After dilation I was taken to a room for the FLAC procedure.
 Lying on a table I stared directly at a red dot while a bright mobius pattern danced across my eye for about 1 minute.
-It seemed like nothing happened but the laser had quietly performed limbic incisons, a capsulotomy, and broken up the lens in one quick procedure(!)
-The result was that walking to the OR my eye was very blurry with a faint mozaic pattern which made sense given what the FLAC had just done.
+It seemed like nothing happened but the laser had quietly performed limbic incisions, a capsulotomy, and broken up the lens in one quick procedure(!)
+The result was that walking to the OR my eye was very blurry with a faint mosaic pattern which made sense given what the FLAC had just done.
 There was no going back now!

 BACK HOME